B4PT0R/StreamPy/streamlit_deferrer_explanation.md

 I don't pretend to be an experimented python developer, and I'm sure there are lots of ways this code can be improved.
 All this is still a work in progress but functionning enough to handle most common streamlit syntaxes and almost all widgets in the console.
 I guess it's a bit of a hack that extends streamlit possibilities slightly beyond what they were initialy meant to be.
-Especialy when dealing with interactive rendering and threads (a thread fills the std pile, another calls std.stream to render the widgets).
+Especialy when dealing with interactive rendering and threads (a thread fills the std pile, the main application calls std.stream to render the widgets).

 I invit brave developers amongst readers to help me improve it, as I intuit it can become a useful feature for streamlit users.
 I also hope that some streamlit developers, with their hindsight on internal streamlit functionning, will take a look at it and hopefuly give me some feedback and hints on how to make it more robust and efficient at encapsulating streamlit's logic.